 If shutting down the stove for long periods (e.g. for summer months) make sure that all ash is removed from the stove and that the chimney flue ways and baffle plate are brushed clean.
-When the stove is cold a vacuum cleaner may be used to remove any residual ash or soot.
-Close the door and leave all air inlets open fully.
+When the stove is cold a vacuum may be used to remove any residual ash or soot.
+Close the door and leave the air control in the boost position.
 This action will ensure air circulation through the appliance and will help to avoid corrosion and condensation within the appliance during this shut down period.